General

 • Infrastructure: This includes costs for servers, hosting, and ongoing maintenance, which can range from $200 to $500 per month.
 Proper infrastructure is essential for supporting the application throughout its lifecycle.

-• Security Measures: Allocating funds for cybersecurity tools and services is critical to protect programs from vulnerabilities.
-Application allowlisting, a proactive cybersecurity approach, should be a key element of this financial plan.
+• Cybersecurity: Allocating funds for security measures is critical to protect programs from vulnerabilities.
+Implementing a proactive cybersecurity approach should be a key element of this financial plan.
 By permitting only approved applications to run, it significantly reduces the risk of malware, ransomware, and unauthorized software execution.
-With enterprise cybersecurity funding expected to increase by over 14% annually, prioritizing security in financial planning is vital for safeguarding sensitive information and ensuring compliance with regulations such as HIPAA, PCI-DSS, and GDPR.
+With cybersecurity threats expected to increase by over 14% annually, prioritizing security in the budget is vital for safeguarding sensitive information and ensuring compliance.

 • Contingency Funds: Setting aside 10-15% of the total budget for unforeseen expenses is a prudent strategy.
 This buffer helps organizations manage unexpected costs that may arise during the development process.